-Performance Criteria Acceptable Development Standards New development should meet these criteria.
-The acceptable development standards are ways of meeting the performance criteria.
-In regard to the street interface of buildings within the East Fremantle town centre, development should: Establish building frontages with glazed openings and doors at street level to encourage human activity on the adjacent street and optimise interaction between people inside and outside buildings.
-Maximise continuity of the building frontage with the street reserve, particularly where there are commercial activities at ground floor level, to provide a strong definition to streets and other public urban space.
-Avoid ambiguity by clearly defining the difference between spaces that are publicly accessible and those that are for private use only.
-Provide architectural richness using articulation of buildings and window displays to create interest, particularly at the street level.
-Provide openings at all building levels to enable passive surveillance of adjacent publicly accessible areas.
-Create interstitial or 'inside-outside' spaces through the use of canopies, arcades and other shade structures, to provide shade to window displays, shelter to pedestrians, and to create a softer transition between the inside and outside.
-Utilise building scale and design to create an identifiable scale and character for adjacent streets and publicly accessible areas.
-Locate service areas behind buildings, or screened from view, to avoid the intrusion of noise, odour, or visual pollution on publicly accessible areas.
+In regard to the street interface of buildings within the Town Centre Redevelopment Area, development is to:

+- ..
+Establish building frontages with glazed openings and doors at street level to encourage human activity on the adjacent street and optimise interaction between people inside and outside buildings. - ..
+Maximise continuity of the building frontage with the street reserve, particularly where there are commercial activities at ground floor level, to provide a strong definition to streets and other public urban space. - ..
+Avoid ambiguity by clearly defining the difference between spaces that are publicly accessible and those that are for private use only. - ..
+Provide architectural richness using articulation of buildings and window displays to create interest, particularly at the street level. - ..
+Provide openings at all building levels to enable passive surveillance of adjacent publicly accessible areas. - ..
+Create interstitial or 'inside-outside' spaces through the use of canopies, arcades and other shade structures, to provide shade to window displays, shelter to pedestrians, and to create a softer transition between the inside and outside. - Utilise building scale and design to create an identifiable scale and character for adjacent streets and publicly accessible spaces. - Locate service areas behind buildings, or screened from view, to avoid the intrusion of noise, odour, or visual pollution on publicly accessible areas. - ..
 Enable the opportunity for temporary overspill activities, such as al fresco dining and external displays, that provide additional interest to the street.

-Ground floor commercial elevations to streets (other than Right of Ways) shall consist of a minimum of 66% (two-thirds) glazing.
-Where a commercial tenancy is adjacent to a street reserve, the primary entrance to the tenancy will be from that street.
-Commercial and mixed-use buildings shall be built up to the street boundary for at least 80% of the frontage.
-Residential setbacks shall be as per the relevant standards in the Residential Design Codes of WA for R-AC 2 (Town centre core precinct), R160 (Canning Highway precinct), and R100 (Frame precinct). unless otherwise varied by this Planning Policy.
-Street elevations shall incorporate at least two different materials.
-All new development shall provide openings to habitable rooms to any adjacent street reserve or public space.
-Service areas shall either be located away from the public domain or be screened from view from the public domain, except In the case of Right of Ways.
+- Ground floor commercial elevations to streets (is to consist of a minimum of 66% (two-thirds) glazing. - .
+Where a commercial tenancy is adjacent to a street reserve, the primary entrance to the tenancy will be from that street. - Street elevations are to incorporate at least two different materials. - Development is to provide openings to habitable rooms to any adjacent street reserve or public space. - Service areas are to be located away from the public domain or screened from view from the public domain.